Diagnosis & Treatment

 - Our plastic and craniofacial surgeons perform reconstruction of facial clefts (including cleft lip and cleft palate), cleft lip revision, ear malformations (such as microtia), facial asymmetry, craniosynostosis, and a variety of other facial and cranial abnormalities.
 We perform surgeries on children with congenital asymmetry of the upper and lower jaw.

 - In children in whom bone abnormalities cause irregularities in the shape of the skull or facial features, our plastic surgeons, working with other members of the craniofacial treatment team, can shift these bones of the head and face into more natural positions.
-Sometimes we achieve these changes gradually through a technique known as "distraction osteogenesis," providing these children with a more normal appearance.
+Sometimes we achieve these changes gradually through a technique known as "distraction osteogenesis," providing these children with a more functional and cosmetically appealing result.

-- Our oral surgeons perform maxillofacial reconstruction, primarily of the bone and teeth, including the treatment of children who've acquired a deformity from trauma, tumors, or congenital abnormalities.
+- Our oral surgeons, trained in pediatric oral surgery, perform maxillofacial reconstruction, primarily of the bone and teeth, including the treatment of children who've acquired a deformity from trauma, tumors, or congenital abnormalities.
 They perform surgery to correct facial asymmetries and to adjust the alignment of the jaws and other facial structures as children grow.

 - In children with craniofacial abnormalities, oral surgeons are involved in reconstructing the lower jaw and the upper jaw — usually below the level of the eye.
 For instance, a child who has a cleft lip and palate may be missing bone in the cleft and upper jaw near the teeth.
 An oral surgeon will perform a bone graft to reconstruct this section.